clarinsi/STARK/settings.md

 ## Alternative visualisation and examples

-In addition to the [default description of the trees](README.md#description-of-tree-structure) featured in the first column of the output, which is based on the easy-to-read DepSearch query language (e.g. 'ADJ <amod NOUN'), STARK can also produce two alternative ways of describing a tree, which also enable the users to visualisize specific instances of the trees in the related treebank-browsing services.
+In addition to the [default description of the trees](README.md#description-of-tree-structure) featured in the first column of the output, which is based on the easy-to-read dep\_search query language (e.g. 'ADJ <amod NOUN'), STARK can also produce two alternative ways of describing a tree, which also enable the users to visualize specific instances of the trees in the related treebank-browsing services.

 ### `--grew_match`
 **Values:** _yes, no_